funkygao/fae/README.md

 *   [ ] session.profiler should not be pointer, reduce GC overhead
 *   [X] optimize mysql query, iterate each row to transform to string/null
 *   [X] engine record all err msg counter
+*   [ ] when disk is full, fae will get stuck because of logging component
 *   [ ] bad performance related blocks
     - getSession()
 *   [ ] use jumbo frame to increase MTU 1500 -> 9000 to increase tcp throughput